1. What subjects are taught?

 4. What is the student body size and which grades are offered?

 The numbers of students and the grade levels at SCA vary from year-to-year, depending on the needs of the missionary community.
 The student body has been as large as 25 and as small as 4.
-For the 2020-2021 academic year, the number of students is expected to be approximately 25-30, in grades pre-K – 10th.

 There are numerous opportunities for ministry in Sofia, and a four-day school week ensures that teachers also have time to invest in the local church and in ministry.
 One way to develop relationships is through attending English clubs and English events.
 Teachers will find that many Bulgarians are looking for opportunities to speak and develop relationships with native English speakers!